LinerSu/nyu-pl-spring-20-rec/Week 02/README.md

     y = y - x;
 }
 ```
-- Typically, compiled programming languages (C++, Java) use parse tree to detect scoping error during compile time, and interpreted languages (Python) use stack (via static link) to check variable's scoping in the run time.
+- Typically, compiled programming languages (C++, Java) use (parse) tree structure to detect scoping error during compile time, and interpreted languages (Python) use stack (via static link) to check variable's scoping in the run time.

 ### Dynamic Scoping
 - Def. binding of a name is given by the most recent declaration encountered during run-time.